franziloew/NLP_projects/README.md

 # Natural Language Processing

-This repo contains some smaller projects in connection with NLP, respectively with everything that has to do with the processing of text data.
+This repo contains some smaller projects using NLP / everything that has to do with the processing of text data.

 1. Airbnb reviews (PySpark): In this project I am experimenting with the Apache Spark Framwork for Python (PySpark).
 I analyse the written reviews of Airbnb Listings in Barcelona.
 The data comes from the [Inside Airbnb](http://insideairbnb.com/get-the-data.html) project and is freely available.